whyang15/FastAnalysis---A-CERF-Application/README.md

 ## Features List:

 ## How to Use:
 If no file has been passed into FastAnalysis, upon launching the page will only display the Upload File button.
 A FASTA file containing an appropriate extension is required to continue.
-Selecting the Upload File button will open the user's defaul file management system, only one file can be selected at a time.
+Selecting the Upload File button will open the user's default file management system, only one file can be selected at a time.

 ![upload file icon](https://github.com/whyang15/BIOT671i-Group1-Capstone/assets/107033502/1149f267-2cf4-45b7-b305-82f4727169c9)

 Once a file has been selected the page updates to include the analysis options.
 FastAnalysis will determine whether the file has already had sequence headers previously modified, if so, the message “This file has already been analyzed, cannot commit results back to the file” will be displayed.
 Additionally, if the file has already been modified then the Commit and Tm features are disabled to prevent appending duplicate data.
+Additionally, FastAnalysis supports FASTA analysis containing both amino acid and nucleotide sequences, and will determine which type sequences are contained within the file.
+Tm, ORF, and RE searches cannot be performed on amino acid sequences and will result in an error when attempted.

 ### Tm (Melting Temperature) Dropdown:
 This feature is a dropdown menu containing 4 options; Tm_None, Tm_Wallace, Tm_GC, and Tm_NN.
 If Tm is selected, then any other search or button selection will include Tm in the header data.
 It should be noted that if a file is uploaded that already has a header modified by FastAnalysis, Tm will not be appended to the header even if selected from the dropdown.
 The selected option will determine what method BioPython uses to calculate Tm.
 The exception is the Tm_None option.
 If Tm_None is selected Tm will not be included in the header data.
 Tm_None is the default option if the dropdown is not used.
 There is a 500bp cap to the Tm calculation.
 If a Tm method is selected, any sequences greater than 500bp long will not include Tm.
 This is to save on processing time required for longer sequences.